 - Virtual conferences: Solutions for efficient workplaces in order to reduce business travel

-In 2015, Swisscom introduced the “Together we can increase sustainability” label for sustainable ICT services.See
+In 2016, Swisscom distinguished 42 sustainable ICT services with the “Together we can increase sustainability” label introduced in 2015.See

 Sustainable ICT services for residential customers